-- sign the Visitors Book held at Reception - wear a VISITOR badge whilst in the building here.
+- sign the Visitors Book held at Reception - wear a VISITOR badge whilst in the building

+Please also note that any visitors remain the responsibility of the person they are visiting whilst they are in this building and that visitors should have a genuine reason for being here.
 Please do not let anyone into either Scroope Terrace or 4a Trumpington Street (Department of History of Art) who you don't know.
 Unknown visitors should be accompanied to the Faculty Reception.